 - Infrastructure Investment Trusts (InvITs) registered and regulated under the SEBI (InvITs) Regulations, 2014;

-- Alternative Investment Funds (AIFs) registered and regulated under the SEBI (AIFs) Regulations 2012.
+- Alternative Investment Funds (AIFs) are registered and regulated under the SEBI (AIFs) Regulations 2012.

 The salient features of the new investment regime are: